 14. Cheap Eats in Vegas

-Fast food and quick bite diners are other best places to feast on cheap meals ranging from burgers to fried chicken and hot dogs.
-Top cheap eats in Las Vegas include Tacos El Gordo, Viva Las Arepas, BBQ Mexicana, La Salsa Cantina, and other American staples like Shake Shack.
+Fast food and quick bite diners are some of the best places to feast on cheap meals ranging from burgers to fried chicken and hot dogs.
+Top cheap eats in Las Vegas include Tacos El Gordo, Viva Las Arepas, BBQ Mexicana, La Salsa Cantina, Ellis Island, In-N-Out, Earl of Sandwich, Pin-Up Pizza, and other quick-service favorites.

 15. Cheap Drinks in Vegas